rui314/lld/COFF/README.md

   turn into Defined symbols if we read archieve members, but we haven't done that yet.

+* Symbol

   Symbol is a pointer to a SymbolBody.
-There's only one Symbol for each unique symbol name, so there can be many SymbolBodies that a Symbol can point to.
+There's only one Symbol for each unique symbol name (This uniqueness is guaranteed by the symbol table).
+Because SymbolBodies are created for each file independently, there can be many SymbolBodies for the same name.
+Thus the relationship between Symbols and SymbolBodies is 1:N.

   The resolver keeps the Symbol pointer to always point to the "best" SymbolBody.
-Pointer mutation is the resolve operation.
+Pointer mutation is the resolve operation in this linker.

+  SymbolBodies have pointers to Symbols.
+Only best SymbolBodies are doubly-linked with Symbols.
+That means you can always find the best SymbolBody from any SymbolBody by following pointers two times.
+(These pointers make it very easy to find replacements for symbols.
+For example, if you have an Undefined SymbolBody, you can find a Defined SymbolBody for that symbol just by dereferencing pointers two times, assuming the resolver have successfully resolved all undefined symbols.)

 * Chunk